-Bubbles in your wood sealer can be a mystery, but can also cause problems with you finish and end product.
+Bubbles in your wood sealer can be a mystery, but can also cause problems with your finish and end product.
 So I’m sure you have asked yourself the question why am I getting bubbles in my polyurethane?
 I wanted to look further into this subject and see why this occurs and how can I prevent it from happening.
-Let’s look at the sealer, the reason for bubbles, the impact of bubbles and how to prevent them in the future.
+Let’s look at the sealer, the reason for bubbles, the impact of bubbles, and how to prevent them in the future.

-There are two main reasons you have bubbles in your wood sealer, using the wrong brush and not preparing your brush prior to using with the wood sealer.
+There are two main reasons you have bubbles in your wood sealer, using the wrong brush and not preparing your brush prior to use with the wood sealer.
 For oil-based sealer use a natural brush with animal hair and for water-based use a synthetic or nylon brush.